gitextensions/GitExtensionsDoc/source/maintenance.rst

 can restore deleted items if you need to.
 Git will delete removed items when they are older then 15 days and you run ``Compress git database``.

-Commits without branches or tags can be shown with `Git reflog <https://git-scm.com/docs/git-reflog>`_.
+Commits without branches or tags can be shown with `git reflog <https://git-scm.com/docs/git-reflog>`_.
 The easiest way to view the commits is to show :ref:`browse-repository-reflog`.

 .. image:: /images/maintenance/reflog_show.png